 There are many areas of campus that are subject to water intrusion/ponding from storm events.
 These areas are often the result of nearby drainage and grading conditions.
 The civil engineering team records these areas and prioritizes corrections to minimize and eliminate their occurrence in the future.

-Below is a list of recently completed water intrusion projects for 2014:
+Below is a list of recently completed water intrusion projects in 2015:

 - Storm sewer and water intrusion upgrades at Carlson Gymnasium